Ghost Rider (2007 film): Marketing

 In May 2005, Sony Pictures launched the official website for Ghost Rider.
-The following July, the studio presented a Ghost Rider panel at Comic-Con International and screened a teaser for the audience.
+The following July, the studio presented a Ghost Rider panel at San Diego Comic-Con and screened a teaser for the audience.
 The teaser, which did not have finalized footage of the film, eventually leaked online.
 In the same month, Majesco Entertainment Company announced its deal with Marvel to acquire worldwide rights to produce the video game Ghost Rider for the PS2, PSP, and Game Boy Advance consoles.
 In December, the studio presented a first glimpse of Ghost Rider in a ten-second footage piece on the official site.
 In April 2006, Sideshow Collectibles announced the sale of a Ghost Rider maquette based on the concept art of the film.
-The following May, domestic and international teaser trailers for Ghost Rider were launched at Apple.
-The Ghost Rider was also featured in a commercial for Jackson Hewitt Tax Services in which the character presented his income tax forms to a clerk for processing to receive a quick refund check.
+The following May, domestic and international teaser trailers for Ghost Rider were launched at Apple Inc. The Ghost Rider was also featured in a commercial for Jackson Hewitt Tax Services in which the character presented his income tax forms to a clerk for processing to receive a quick refund check.

 Release

 Theatrical

 Ghost Rider was originally scheduled to release on August 4, 2006, but the date was moved three weeks earlier to July 14.
-Sony changed the film's release date once more to February 16, 2007 to help relieve the studio's crowded 2006 calendar.
+Sony changed the film's release date once more to February 16, 2007, to help relieve the studio's crowded 2006 calendar.

 Home media

-Sony Pictures Home Entertainment released the film on June 12, 2007 as a single-disc Theatrical Cut DVD, two-disc Extended Cut DVD, Blu-ray Disc, and UMD.
+Sony Pictures Home Entertainment released the film on June 12, 2007, as a single-disc Theatrical Cut DVD, two-disc Extended Cut DVD, Blu-ray Disc, and UMD.
 Special features on the Extended Cut DVD include two commentary tracks, a comic book history feature, and a making of the film featurette.

 Reception

 Box office

 Ghost Rider was commercially released in the United States on February 16, 2007.
 The film grossed $15,420,123 on its opening day, while earning $45,388,836 for its opening weekend.
 The film earned $52,022,908 over the four-day President's Day weekend, with a per-theater average of $US 14,374 in 3,619 theaters.
 This made it the highest President's Day opening weekend at the time, surpassing the three-day record held by Daredevil and the four-day record held by 50 First Dates simultaneously.
 The film would go on to hold these records until 2010 when Valentine's Day took them.
+It went on to achieve the highest opening weekend for a Nicholas Cage film, replacing National Treasure.
+Additionally, it reached the number one spot at the box office in its first weekend, beating out Norbit, Bridge to Terabithia, Music and Lyrics, Daddy's Little Girls and Breach.
+For its second weekend, the film collected $20 million, outgrossing The Number 23 and Reno 911!: Miami to stay in first place.
 The film's total earnings were $228,738,393 worldwide of which $115,802,596 was from North America.